jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

 6. If intersted in creating a dent depth map, set `t1` equal to true.
 This will increase run time significantly as it requires the whole sample to be processed.

 7. Set `res` to the desired resolution for all saved figures in dpi (dots per inch).
+Set `fontSize` to desired font size for all saved figures in pixels (same font size measurements as in Microsoft Word or Google Docs)

-8. In test.m, Section iii, edit all read function values to be false except for `runProcess` and `testProcess`
+8. In `test.m`, Section iii, edit all read function values to be false except for `runProcess` and `testProcess` then run `test.m`

 9. Use the damage bounding box figure to adjust `bounds`, `incr`, `baseRow`, `baseCol`, and `pad` accordingly.
 An example of the figure is shown below: